naomibuell/DATA620/README.md

-Repo for Data 620: web analytics.
+# Data 620: Web Analytics

+This is a repository for publishing **Data 620: Web Analytics** assignments.